rl1987/trickster.dev/tricksterblog/content/post/how-to-scrape-zillow-with-python-and-scrapy.md

-The following text assumes some knowledge and experience with Scrapy and is meant to provide a realistic example of scraping moderately difficult site that you may be doing as freelancer working in web scraper.
+The following text assumes some knowledge and experience with Scrapy and is meant to provide a realistic example of scraping moderately difficult site that you may be doing as freelancer working in web scraping.
 This post is not meant for people completely unfamiliar with Scrapy.
 The reader is encouraged to read some content earlier in the blog that introduces Scrapy from ground up.
 This time, we are building up from the knowledge about basics of Scrapy and thus skipping some details.